hericlesme/visualstudio-docs.pt-br/mac/extending-visual-studio-mac.md

 ---
-title: Estendendo o Visual Studio para Mac | Microsoft Docs
+title: Estendendo o Visual Studio para Mac
-Description: "Os recursos do Visual Studio para Mac podem ser estendido com módulos chamados de pacotes de extensão.
-A primeira parte deste guia cria um pacote de extensão simples do Visual Studio para Mac para inserir a data e a hora em um documento.
-A segunda parte deste guia apresenta os conceitos básicos do sistema de pacote de extensão e algumas das principais APIs que formam a base do Visual Studio para Mac."
+Description: Visual Studio for Mac's features and functionality can be extended with modules called extension packages.
+The first part of this guide creates a simple Visual Studio for Mac extension package to insert the date and time into a document.
+The second part of this guide introduces the fundamentals of the extension package system and some of the core APIs that form the foundation of Visual Studio for Mac.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017
-ms.topic: article
 ms.technology: vs-ide-sdk
 ms.assetid: D5245AB0-8404-426B-B538-F49125E672B2
-ms.openlocfilehash: a1ef2b6416ec26cfc77f66ebf4ac2629c17295fa
+ms.openlocfilehash: 589663fff7caa46899fe8f4213f5d29fe2772611
-ms.sourcegitcommit: f40311056ea0b4677efcca74a285dbb0ce0e7974
+ms.sourcegitcommit: 4c0bc21d2ce2d8e6c9d3b149a7d95f0b4d5b3f85
 ms.translationtype: HT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/31/2017
+ms.lasthandoff: 04/20/2018
 ---
 # <a name="extending-visual-studio-for-mac"></a>Estendendo o Visual Studio para Mac